 All of them have been discontinued apart from No. 3 & 6, the former making seasonal cold weather appearance.

 The secret to a good Pimm’s is to get the balance right: 1 part Pimm’s to 3 parts lemonade (this is what we call 7UP & Sprite in the UK) or for an interesting twist, ginger beer.

 The basic Pimm’s No. 1 is made with a touch of mint, some strawberries, and a small amount of cucumber.
 Yes, cucumber!
 If you’ve never added cucumber to your Pimm’s, you don’t know what you’re missing, it adds a fresh aroma almost reminiscent of freshly cut grass.
 Then we add lots of ice, which is why we start off with a good amount of Pimm’s to lemonade!

-Being a fruit drink, Pimm’s does have a natural affinity to fruit, so lemons, oranges, blueberries, apples, peaches and really, just about any fruit will only add to the complexity of the taste.
+Being a fruit drink, this British summer drink does have a natural affinity to fruit, so lemons, oranges, blueberries, apples, peaches and really, just about any fruit will only add to the complexity of the taste.

 BUT a word of advice, go easy.
 Less is more.
 Remember, you want to enhance the original flavour, not obscure it with too many fruits.
 For that reason, I prefer to stick with just 2-3 different types of fruit; although the mint, the cucumber and the strawberries are a must for me.

 Here’s the recipe, and as mentioned, feel free to experiment with the fruit but please, don’t skip the mint or the cucumber.
 I put it all together, minus the ice, an hour earlier, to let the flavours develop, then just before serving, in goes the ice.

 And if you fancy anymore drink recipes, just head on over to the Drinks page for goodies like: